Current as of September 2017

 Evaluation is an essential beginning step in the special education process for a child with a disability.
 Before a child can receive special education and related services for the first time, a full and individual initial evaluation of the child must be conducted to see if the child has a disability and is eligible for special education.
 Informed parent consent must be obtained before this evaluation may be conducted.

-The evaluation process is guided by requirements in our nation’s special education law, the Individuals with Disabilities Education Act ().
+The evaluation process is guided by requirements in Part B of our nation’s special education law, the Individuals with Disabilities Education Act ().
 This page will help you learn more about what these requirements are.

 Table of Contents